treefishuk/Nomoni/docs/_getting_started/part-two-adding-a-second-module.md

 We will create a custom controller, models, view and static content later on.

-As before amend Project.cs to the following:
+Also amend Project.cs to the following:

 ```
     public class Program